-It is straightforward to make use of this internal structure for aggregation [24].
-Now, by aggregating an attribute along the aggregation tree corresponding to $DHTtree_k$ for k = hash(attribute type, attribute name), different attributes will be aggregated along different trees.
+It is straightforward to make use of this internal structure for aggregation [32].
+By aggregating an attribute along the tree $DHTtree_k$ for k = hash(attribute type, attribute name), different attributes will be aggregated along different trees.
 In comparison to a scheme where all attributes are aggregated along a single tree, the DHT based aggregation along multiple trees incurs lower maximum node stress: whereas in a single aggregation tree approach, the root and the intermediate nodes pass around more messages than the leaf nodes, in a DHT-based multi-tree, each node acts as intermediate aggregation point for some attributes and as leaf node for other attributes.
 Hence, this approach distributes the onus of aggregation across all nodes.